FLY FISHING FOR CARP | FLIES AND TECHNIQUES

 If you’re just 20-feet away from the fish, consider how much more softly you can present your fly, and with greater accuracy.
 Now imagine you’re 40-feet away—your fly line will hit the water with more force, and an accurate cast will be more challenging.
 It’s usually worth it to risk getting closer.

-I wasn’t sure if I was going to include this tidbit of information or not, but I decided to: it’s pretty challenging to cath carp in water deeper than your knees.
+I wasn’t sure if I was going to include this tidbit of information or not, but I decided to: it’s pretty challenging to catch carp in water deeper than your knees.
 I don’t want to discourage you from trying deeper waters, just know it’s a lower probability play.

-As you get into position, figure out which direction the carp is moving and cast your fly about three feet ahead of it.
+As you get into position, figure out which direction the carp is moving and cast your fly about 3-5 feet ahead of it.
 (For the time being, we’ll assume the fish are feeding on the bottom, and not the surface.)
+You want the fly to drift down into the carp’s feeding path.
+Specifically, try to get the fly to softly hit the bottom inside a 9-inch radius of the carp’s mouth.
+You’re leading the carp, anticipating its path.

 If possible, don’t false cast over the fish.
 False casting can spook carp just like it spooks trout.
+I almost never false cast when I’m chasing carp.

 Carp often test potential food items, but it doesn’t take them long.
 It can take carp less than a second to spit out your fly (ie. non-food items).
 The most reliable method to determine if a carp has taken your fly is if you see the fish subtly swing or jerk to the side.
-Also, if you see the carp’s lips extend (inhaling your fly), you’ve got to be ready to set the hook.
+Also, if you see the carp’s lips extend (inhaling your fly), or a gill flare, you’ve got to be ready to set the hook.

 The more you fly fish for carp, the better you’ll get at recognizing takes.
 It’s an art, not a science.
 It just takes practice and an observant eye.